Open Bible Data Home About News OET Key

 Parallel ACTs 15:25

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI Acts 15:25 ©

-OET (OET-RV) we unanimously agreed to select some men to accompany our dear friends Barnabas and Paul back.
+OET (OET-RV)we unanimously agreed to select some men to accompany our dear friends Barnabas and Paul back.

 OET-LVit_supposed to_us having_become with_one_accord, having_chosen men to_send to you_all, with Barnabas and Paulos the beloved of_us,